willgibs/chatpad-ai/README.md

 ## Credits

 - [Andrei Canta](https://github.com/deiucanta) - The original creator of this awesome project
-- [ToDesktop](https://todesktop.com) - A simple way to make your web app into a beautiful desktop app
 - [DexieJS](https://dexie.org) - A Minimalistic Wrapper for IndexedDB
 - [Mantine](https://mantine.dev) - A fully featured React component library